abinit/abinit/doc/tutorial/eph4mob.md

 -->

-All the results of the calculation are saved in netcdf format, while the log and output files are used to report selected quantities, mainly for testing purposes.
+All the results of the calculation are saved in netcdf format, while the log and output files are used to output selected quantities, mainly for testing purposes.
 Post-processing and visualisation tools are **not covered** in this tutorial.
 Powerful tools based on python and matplotlib are provided by AbiPy.
 See e.g. the README of [AbiPy](https://github.com/abinit/abipy)